CyberPhoenix90/photonlang/README.md

 - Currently only tested on Linux systems.
 Can be executed on windows but likely won't work.
 Windows support coming at a later date
 - Install .Net 7.0 on your computer
 - Install dotnet cmd tool
-- Clone the repo and run the photon compiler without arguments in any folder that has a project.json to build it.
+- Clone the repo
 - Run ./install.sh
+- use `ph` cli tool for building projects.
+Run it without argument in a folder with a photon.json to build

 TODO: